freevariable/Sydneus-Serverless-Astrophysics/README.md

 **sydneus.py** provides a front-end REST API to the back-end serverless generator hosted in *Azure function* and *Amazon lambda*.

-**lib/locator.py** is an optional library that leverages sydneus.py to help perform operations on celestial bodies: please refer to **lib/README.md** for more information.
+**app/locator.py** is an optional tool that leverages sydneus.py to help perform operations on celestial bodies: please refer to the **app/** README for more information.

 What it will NOT do for you:
 - Authenticate your users